-The World of Learning Exhibition will once again host an educational seminar programme for visitors.
-All the sessions are free to attend, simply arrive at the seminar theatre ten minutes before the session is due to start to secure your seat.
+The World of Learning Exhibition hosts an educational seminar programme for visitors.
+All the sessions were free to attend.

 Tuesday 15 October 2019